10 Hardest Minerals In The World | On Mohs Scale

 Mohs Hardness: 8

-Topaz is a naturally occurring (silicate) mineral composed of fluorine and aluminum.
+Topaz is a naturally occurring (silicate) mineral made of fluorine and aluminum.
 In its natural state, topaz is mostly colorless, but it can also be found in golden brown and yellow color.
-Different impurities can make a topaz crystal appear pink, reddish, or golden-orange though they are extremely rare.
+Different impurities can make a topaz crystal appear pink, reddish, or golden-orange, though they are extremely rare.

-At Mohs hardness of 8, topaz is harder than some of the most well-known minerals such as quartz, tungsten, and zircon.
+At Mohs hardness of 8, topaz is harder than some well-known minerals such as quartz, tungsten, and zircon.
 But much softer than silicon carbide and diamond.

 It is found in several locations worldwide where rocks like rhyolite and pegmatite are formed.
 Most of the fine-quality imperial topaz is created in the state of Minas Gerais in southeastern Brazil.
 Significant amounts of topaz are also found in the United States, Sri Lanka, Australia, Mexico, Japan, and Russia.